autistic-symposium/blockchain-science-py/avalanche_foundry/README.md

 <br>

-##### 🛠 in this project, we use [foundry](https://github.com/foundry-rs/foundry) to analyze blocks history in the avalanche blockchain. this can be used for several purposes, including testing vulnerabilities or extracting mev data.
+##### 🛠 in this project, we use [foundry](https://github.com/foundry-rs/foundry) to analyze blocks history on avalanche c-chain. this can be used for several purposes, including testing vulnerabilities or extracting mev data.

 ##### 🚨 disclaimer: i am not responsible for anything you do with my free code.